Fullerak/ProbAndStats/README.md

 Excel:

-	-Histogram from beggining of semester
+	-Histogram from beginning of semester

 	-Histogram and solve of binomial/geometric distribution